BrownCSCI1230/lab02_pencils/README.md

 #### 3.3.1.
 Our CS1230 RGBA Struct

-To group several related variables into one place, we should create a Struct.
+To group several related variables into one place, we should create a struct.

-Recall what you learned in Lab01 about structures and how to create them.
+Recall what you learned in Lab01 about structs and how to create them.

-A naïve RGBA structure should have 4 members: red, green, blue, and alpha.
-We give you a simple example of how to define it below:
+A naive RGBA structure should have 4 members: red, green, blue, and alpha.
+Here's an example of how to define a struct:

 ```c++
 #ifndef NAIVE_RGBA